#MeAt14 Reminds Internet 14-Year-Olds Are Innocent, Immature, Unable To Consent

 @ArielDumas Here's #MeAt14 playing at the park with friends.
 This was the same summer my mom's boss saw me sucking on a lime wedge and said, "any girl that can suck like that is going to be very popular in high school." pic.twitter.com/tsKL3JK5YE— Ashley Goebel (@AshleyGoebel6) November 11, 2017

-On Saturday, renowned long distance swimmer Diana Nyad, who wrote earlier this week in the New York Times about her response to being assaulted as a 14-year-old by her coach, told NPR's Michel Martin, host of All Things Considered, that she felt encouraged by the national dialogue on sexual misconduct.
+On Saturday, renowned long-distance swimmer Diana Nyad, who wrote earlier this week in the New York Times about her response to being assaulted as a 14-year-old by her coach, told NPR's Michel Martin, host of All Things Considered, that she felt encouraged by the national dialogue on sexual misconduct.

 "I am so heartened by these past few weeks of the education of the public," she said.